ppomes/myanon/index.md

 ## What is Myanon?

 Myanon is a *mysqldump* anonymizer, reading a dump from stdin, and producing on the fly an anonymized version to stdout.
+Myanon helps you to anonymize MySQL data, when creating dev and test environments from production *mysqldump* backups.

 Anonymization is done through a deterministic hmac processing based on sha-256.
 When used on fields acting as foreign keys, constraints are kept.